hadronized/strongly-typed-thoughts.net/media/blog/orphans_problem.md

 a library?

 You will expose a type that is not the source one, forcing people to wrap it again if they want to implement another feature.
-If your type has a very different from the source one, it’s okay.
+If your type has a very different form from the source one, it’s okay.
 However, if you want to stick to the original semantics and use cases, people might get confused, especially whenever they will write functions that accept as arguments the source type.